 20th Century Fox

-Taken 2 gets a wide release on Friday, October 5.
-The film is rated PG-13 for generic Takening.
-Click here for local showtimes and tickets.
+Prometheus gets a wide release on Friday, June 8.
+The film is rated R for sci-fi violence including some intense images, and brief language.
+Click here to get local showtimes and tickets.